egandavidpatrick-del/project-navigator/README.md

 - The video pauses at 15:18 and resumes at 15:23.
 The pause is to allow 5 minutes to elapse before unlocking.
 - The locks are gone.
 The Enola service removed them with no human intervention.
 - Refer to the log file at the end of the video for the exact lock and unlock times.
+- Refer to the log file's Date Modified timestamp at the end of the video.
+This confirms that the lock and unlock operations were executed in real time.
 ---

 ## 📸 Screenshots